johanla0/johanla0/README.md

-### 👋 Hi, I’m Ivan Dolgov,
+### 👋 Hi, I’m Ivan Dolgau,
 Dipl.
 Eng. and a former CS Asst.
-Prof., currently Head of the AI Department of the National Movie Studio "Belarusfilm"
+Prof., currently Ruby on Rails fullstack developer

-- Organized the department's operations under sanctions pressure from scratch to the release of graphic and video products
+- As a Head of the AI Department of the National Movie Studio "Belarusfilm" organized the department's operations under sanctions pressure from scratch to the release of graphic and video products
 - Saved 28% of the film production budget (by Q1 2026) by implementing artificial intelligence technologies
-- Taught computer science and Russian as a foreign language to the students of the preparatory faculty for years
+- Taught computer science and Russian as a foreign language to the students of the preparatory faculty of Moscow State University for years
 - 97% of students successfully passed university qualifying exams
 - Lectured for the postgraduate education programs

 ### My current area of interest is...
 Fullstack web development on Ruby, specifically **Ruby on Rails**

-- Performing full-stack web development using Ruby on Rails, Minitest, PostgreSQL, Redis, Sidekiq, Bootstrap, React, vanilla JavaScript and Hotwire (Stimulus, Turbo) since 2020
+- Performing full-stack web development using Ruby on Rails, Minitest, PostgreSQL, Redis, Sidekiq, Bootstrap, React, vanilla JavaScript, Hotwire (Stimulus, Turbo) and ViewComponents since 2020
 - Interested in participating in startup related activities, especially **EdTech**, **HealthTech** and **AgroTech** services
-- UX enthusiast
+- UX and plain language enthusiast
 - ML / AI enthusiast

 ![Fedora GNU/Linux](https://img.shields.io/badge/Fedora-294172?style=for-the-badge&logo=fedora&logoColor=white)